jhb15/DeckOfCards/README.md

 #### To Run Deck of Cards

 >
->> Step 1: clone the github repository, you can do this by navigating to the directory in which you want to store the repository and running this command in the terminal. 'git clone git@github.com:jhb15/DeckOfCards.git'.
+>> Step 1: clone the github repository, you can do this by navigating to the directory in which you want to store the repository and running this command in the terminal. `git clone git@github.com:jhb15/DeckOfCards.git`
 >
 >> Step 2: Now to run the game it is pretty simple, all you need to do is open the index.html file in a web browser (Developed using Firefox).
 >